 Women in roles of leadership are best positioned to make a difference in other women’s career success.
 By making it a point to help other women, you can not only help individual women advance, but you can foster a workplace culture that values women’s contributions and leadership.

 Steps to consider

-- Make a point to network with other women at least once a week, such as scheduling a coffee date or attending a local event.
+- Make a point to network with other women at least once a week, such as scheduling a coffee date or attending an event.

 - When you notice a woman in a meeting being ignored or interrupted, become an advocate and speak up on her behalf.

 - Volunteer to be a mentor in your organization, and if a program doesn’t exist, start one.

 - Find a nonprofit organization in your community that benefits young girls and call to volunteer your time.